Skip to content

 What is the review examining?

-• examine the nature, extent, drivers and impact of discrimination, sexual harassment, victimisation and bullying experienced by current and former staff and volunteers
+• examining the nature, extent, drivers and impact of discrimination, sexual harassment, victimisation and bullying experienced by current and former staff and volunteers

-• examine the adequacy of measures to prevent and eliminate discrimination, sexual harassment, victimisation and bullying within Ambulance Victoria
+• examining the adequacy of measures to prevent and eliminate discrimination, sexual harassment, victimisation and bullying within Ambulance Victoria

-• identify leading practice strategies to ensure a safe, equal and inclusive organisation that supports and promotes positive workplace systems, values and behaviours, in accordance with the Equal Opportunity Act 2010.
+• identifying leading practice strategies to ensure a safe, equal and inclusive organisation that supports and promotes positive workplace systems, values and behaviours, in accordance with the Equal Opportunity Act 2010.

 In late 2021, the Commission requested a variation to the Terms of Reference to enable us to deliver the final report in two volumes to ensure we could properly consider all the information provided by the larger-than-anticipated number of employees and first responders who shared their experiences and views with us.